freenas/freenas-docs/userguide/plugins.rst

 :guilabel:`DHCP` to automatically configure IP settings, or manually enter an IPv4 or IPv6 address.
 Click :guilabel:`ADVANCED PLUGIN INSTALLATION` to see all options for the plugin jail.
-These are described in :ref:`Advanced Jail Creation`.
+The options are described in :ref:`Advanced Jail Creation`.

 Click :guilabel:`SAVE` when finished configuring the plugin jail.
 In the example shown in :numref:`Figure %s <installing_plugin_fig>`, Plex Media Server is selected for installation.